ddzyne/ohsmart-client/README.md

           // * datetime-local - date and time selector
           // * number - numbers only
           // * group - a field group, this group contains another fields array
+          // * radio - a radio button selection field (one option is always selected)
+          // * check - a checkbox selection field (select zero or more options)
           type: 'text',

           // label can be a string or language object